Skip to main menu Skip to main content Skip to footer

 Glaucoma is a disease of the optic nerve most commonly associated with an increase in intraocular pressure (IOP) within the eye.
 Because there is no pain associated with it and the damage is gradual, glaucoma is often referred to as the “sneak thief of sight”.

-With open angle glaucoma, the structures within the eye appear normal, but the fluid (aqueous humor), for some unknown reason, is not able to drain properly.
+With open angle glaucoma, the structures within the eye appear normal, but for reasons not fully understood, the fluid within the eye (aqueous humor) is not able to drain properly.
 Aqueous humor is a clear liquid which constantly flows in and out of the eye, nourishing ocular tissue, carrying away waste, and keeping the pressure in the eye at a normal level.
 The production of this fluid must be balanced by an equal amount of drainage, and an imbalance will cause the pressure in the eye to rise.
-If too high, this pressure pinches and damages the optic nerve and the blood vessels which nourish the optic nerve.
+If too high, this pressure can damage the optic nerve and the blood vessels from which it receives nourishment.
 If left untreated, the result is usually a slow loss of peripheral vision and eventual blindness.
-The good new is, if it is diagnosed early, the disease can be controlled and permanent vision loss can be prevented.
+The good news is, if it is diagnosed early, the disease can be controlled and permanent vision loss can be prevented.

 Narrow angle glaucoma is characterized by abnormal structures in the front of the eye.
 These abnormal structures block the fluid from draining, causing an intense and sudden rise in intraocular pressure.
 Symptoms will often include blurred vision, redness in the eye, extreme pain, nausea and headaches.
 Acute closed angle glaucoma can result in blindness within days and should be treated as an emergency.